(See also Overview of Arrhythmias.)

 Atrial flutter is much less common than atrial fibrillation, but its causes and hemodynamic consequences are similar.
 Many patients with atrial flutter also have periods of atrial fibrillation.

 Typical atrial flutter is due to a large reentrant circuit involving most of the right atrium.
-The atria depolarize at a rate of 250 to 350 beats/min (typically 300 beats/min).
-Because the atrioventricular (AV) node cannot usually conduct at this rate, typically half of the impulses get through (2:1 block), resulting in a regular ventricular rate of 150 beats/min.
+The atria depolarize at a rate of 250 to 350 beats/minute (typically 300 beats/minute).
+Because the atrioventricular (AV) node cannot usually conduct at this rate, typically half of the impulses get through (2:1 block), resulting in a regular ventricular rate of 150 beats/minute.
 Sometimes the block varies from moment to moment, causing an irregular ventricular rhythm.
 Less commonly, a fixed 3:1, 4:1, or 5:1 block may be present.

-The diagnosis of atrial flutter is by ECG.
-In typical flutter, ECG shows continuous and regular atrial activation with a sawtooth pattern, most obvious in leads II, III, and aVF (see Figure: Atrial flutter.).
+The diagnosis of atrial flutter is by electrocardiography (ECG).
+In typical flutter, ECG shows continuous and regular atrial activation with a sawtooth pattern, most obvious in leads II, III, and aVF (see figure Atrial flutter).

 Carotid sinus massage can increase AV block and better expose the typical flutter waves.
 A similar response may follow pharmacologic AV nodal blockade (eg, with adenosine), but such therapy does not terminate atrial flutter.